Kotlin/dokka/docs/topics/formats/dokka-javadoc.md

 <tab title="Gradle Kotlin DSL" group-key="kotlin">

 The [Gradle plugin for Dokka](dokka-gradle.md) comes with the Javadoc output format included.
-You need to apply the corresponding plugin id in the `plugins {}` block of your project's `build.gradle.kts` file:
+You need to apply the corresponding plugin ID in the `plugins {}` block of your project's `build.gradle.kts` file:

 ```kotlin
 plugins {